grammophone/Grammophone.Ennoun.Web/README.md

 Please [enable 64 bits when debugging with IIS express](https://blogs.msdn.microsoft.com/rob/2013/11/14/debugging-vs2013-websites-using-64-bit-iis-express/), as this is not the default.

 The Application Insights instrumentation key is specified in the `AppSettings` section of `Web.Config` under the `ApplicationInsightsKey` entry.
-You can override it in target deployments without changing the `Web.Config`, using the standard management tools of IIS or Azure Web Applications.
+You can override it in target deployments without changing the `Web.Config`, using the standard management tools for IIS or Azure Web Applications.

 Please setup IIS so as not to recycle the application, otherwise recycling will cause the trained model to be loaded again resulting to 3 minutes of not accepting inference requests.